GMAT Exam Eligibility: Check Age Limit, Academics, Language, Grades & ScoresUpdated on 07 June, 2022

 Applicants can take the GMAT examination a maximum of five times a year.
 For a re-attempt of the examination, they need to wait for 16 days.
 In total, applicants can take the GMAT examination up to eight times in their lifetime.

-The cost of GMAT exam registration is around INR 18,300.
+The GMAT exam fee in India is US$275, which is approximately ₹21,356.
+However, the cost may vary due to changes in foreign currency rates (Rupee-Dollar Value).
 The mode of payment should be credit and debit cards (VISA, Mastercard, American Express, and Discover Network Card).
-The cost of registration varies every year.
 It is an expensive entrance exam, and applicants must aim to prepare well.